 I was happy to notice this oddity and to question if "various places" was possibly one of the many minor transmission errors we bear with in the Biblical manuscripts passed down to us.
 Naturally, I was unsatisfied until I solved the dilemma.
 It was quite thrilling when I finally found it twenty years later.
 How I did it was by using the next strategy: comparing Bible versions...with patience.

 2. Comparing Bible Versions

 We have an embarrassment of riches in the English-speaking world when it comes to tools for believers.
 Not only do we have the most Bible teachers and teachings, we have something else most of us take for granted and do not fully appreciate: the best Bibles.

 We have a plethora of Bible versions to consult.
-Few realize how much work on how many levels goes into producing one of these translations.
-Each translation is generally the result of a team of scholars working over several years.
+Few realize how much work on how many levels goes into producing one of these versions.
+Each version is generally the result of a team of scholars working over several years.

 Yet they are not just translating.
-They are comparing variant reading and critically thinking about which one most likely preserves the original reading.
-You see, there is not just one manuscript of the entire Bible that you simply go from start to end translating like we would hope.
+They are comparing variant reading and critically considering which one most likely preserves the original reading.
+You see, there is not just one manuscript of the entire Bible that you simply go from start to end translating we first imagine.
 You have to weave a Bible together from many sources just like a tapestry comes from many fabrics of cloth.

 The New Testament has the same challenge of many variations.
-As a result, there are myriad Greek manuscripts and small fragments of manuscripts to choose from that a Bible translation team must assemble into their English New Testament.
+As a result, there are thousands of Greek manuscripts and small manuscript fragments to choose from for Bible translation team to assemble into their English New Testament.